FAQ

 Research that may lead to a better understanding of the potential mechanisms underlying PSSD is taking place and more will be known about this condition over the next few years.

-This is a friendly and informal group of patients and family members who support each other and donate monthly to the various PSSD research funds.
-It is completely understood that people have different circumstances and even small donations are welcomed by all.
-It’s just nicer doing it together.
+This is a friendly and informal group of patients and family members who donate monthly to the PSSD research fund.
+Members are encouraged to share screenshots of their donations in the group and on platforms like Reddit & X to help encourage others to join in!
+We also hold “$8 on the 8th” fundraiser drives to help boost donations.
 Fill out the form on this page to request to join our Whatsapp group.

 Participate in our community efforts